deephyper/benchmark/lib/DTLZ/README.md

     hyperboxes $B_i$ whose largest vertex is $F_i$ and smallest vertex is $R$.
 The value (and usefulness) of the hypervolume metric is extremely sensitive to the choice of $R$.
 Therefore, for this problem, we choose
-    $R$ to be the Nadir point for the true Pareto front. *Note that in order to use the Nadir point as the reference point, we must throw out every solution returned by the solver that is worse than the Nadir point.
-For extremely difficult problems, this can result in zero hypervolume.*
+    $R$ to be the Nadir point for the true Pareto front. **Note that in order to use the Nadir point as the reference point, we must throw out every solution returned by the solver that is worse than the Nadir point.
+For extremely difficult problems, this can result in zero hypervolume if no solutions better than the Nadir point were found.
+This is most common for DTLZ1, DTLZ3, and DTLZ7.**

 For a general problem, the two metrics listed above could be very difficult to compute and many researchers will use the hypervolume with an overly